In 2016 we told you about the R22 phase out and with summer approaching, Rolf Griffin Service Experts wanted to remind you of your options.

 You can purchase recycled R22 now for existing air conditioners that use this specific refrigerant.

 The cost of R22 is going up because of the dropping supply, and will not be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioner was produced before January 2010, you have a couple options:

 1) Buy an upgraded, more environmentally-friendly system, which uses the approved AC refrigerant.

 2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
 However, this is not recommended because it could void your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Rolf Griffin Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Rolf Griffin Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new AC system, just in time for spring!